 Prevezon Holdings Limited is a Russian holding company based in Cyprus.
 In a civil lawsuit, the U.S. Justice Department alleged that Prevezon was the beneficiary of money stolen from Hermitage Capital Management in a $230 million tax fraud scheme that was “perpetrated by a Russian state-backed transnational criminal organization known as the Klyuev Group.”
 In 2017, Prevezon settled the Justice Department’s lawsuit for $5.9 million without admitting guilt.

-Natalia Veselnitskaya, a Russian attorney with alleged ties to the Kremlin, was Prevezon’s lawyer for more than two years and was a leader in a campaign to repeal the Magnitsky Act sanctions law passed by the U.S. against Russian officials in the wake of the suspicious death of Sergei Magnitsky, a Russian attorney who helped identify the alleged scheme.
+Natalia Veselnitskaya, a Russian attorney, was Prevezon’s lawyer for more than two years and was a leader in a campaign to repeal the Magnitsky Act sanctions law passed by the U.S. against Russian officials in the wake of the suspicious death of Sergei Magnitsky, a Russian attorney who helped identify the alleged scheme.

 Veselnitskaya worked with the U.S. law firm Baker Hostetler on these efforts, which in turn hired Fusion GPS to help defend Prevezon by discrediting Hermitage CEO Browder.
 From 2013 through May 2017 Fusion GPS worked for the law firm Baker Hostetler, assisting its defense of Prevezon.
 According to CNN, “as part of her legal counsel for Prevezon, Veselnitskaya helped retain the services of Fusion GPS […] to conduct research aimed at strengthening Prevezon’s defense.”